nightwatchjs/nightwatch-docs/guide/using-nightwatch/async-setup-teardown.md

 For an example, refer to the provided [globalsModule](https://github.com/nightwatchjs/nightwatch/blob/master/examples/globalsModule.js#L20) example.

 #### Explicitly failing the test
-Failing the test intentionally in a test hook is achievable by simply calling `done` with an `Error` argument:
+Failing the test intentionally in a test hook can be achieved by calling `done` with an `Error` argument:

 <div class="sample-test">
 <pre><code class="language-javascript">